 Amendments to the Radiocommunications Regulations 2001

 Management right holders are now able to transfer management rights on their preferred date.
-Previously, management rights holders have been unable to specify a date that is different to that of the sale.
+Previously, management rights holders were unable to specify a date different to that of the sale.

-The RSM compliance team are now able to address interference in circumstances where Minimum Field Strength is not able to be specified.
+- Our compliance team is now able to address interference in circumstances where Minimum Field Strength can't be specified.